vsrinivas/fuchsia/rust.md

 If a crate needs to link against a native library, the library needs to be present in the `NATIVE_LIBS` parameter in the [update script][update-script].

+### Adding a new mirror

+1. Request the addition of a mirror on *fuchsia.googlesource.com*;
+1. Add the mirror to the [Jiri manifest][jiri-manifest] for the Rust runtime;
+1. Reference the new project in the [build configuration file][local-crates];
+1. Run the update script.

+## Published crates

+Some Fuchsia crates are already available on *crates.io*.
+These crates need to be referenced in the [build configuration file][local-crates] so that the local version is used instead of the published copy.

 ## GN build strategy